ozdemircibaris/youtube-video-generator/README.md

 ### Video Generator

 Creates video frames with synchronized text and highlights the current word being spoken.
-Now supports background section images that change based on SSML markers.
+Features an advanced section image timing system that ensures background images stay on screen for the entire duration of their corresponding content.
+The system includes multiple fallback mechanisms to handle missing or incomplete section markers.

 ### Image Generator